jodt88/jodt88.github.io/index.md

-# Welcome

-This site was created with the intent of showcasing my various works.

----

 # Bio

 My name is Jody Toms.
 I am currently a senior at LSU, majoring in Computer Science with a minor in History.
 I have an interest in art and video game design.

+---

+# Résumé

+You can download my résumé [here](jodt88.github.io/JodyTomsResume.pdf).

 ---